 Data has become a critical asset for businesses in the digital age.
 Often referred to as liquid gold, lifeblood, or the new source code, data is the foundation upon which new business models, faster time-to-market, and competitive differentiation are built.
 In order to fully capitalize on the value of data, organizations must adopt DataOps, a process that encompasses managing data for descriptive, predictive, prescriptive, and cognitive analytics while leveraging artificial intelligence.

 DataOps is a transformative approach that enables organizations to gain actionable intelligence and operationalize data pipelines, reshaping their success in the digital economy.
 By adopting DataOps, businesses can unlock the hidden value within their data, driving better decision-making and fostering innovation.

-Gartner defines DataOps as a collaborative data management practice focused on improving the communication, integration and automation of data flows between data managers and data consumers across an organization.
-The goal of DataOps is to deliver value faster by creating predictable delivery and change management of data, data models and related artifacts.
-Accelerated DataOps is an operational definition of Gartner’s definition, and while there could be many who claim DataOps, doing it effectively and efficiently is key.
+Gartner defines DataOps as a collaborative data management practice focused on improving the communication, integration, and automation of data flows between data managers and data consumers across an organization.
+The ultimate goal of DataOps is to deliver value faster by creating predictable delivery and change management of data, data models, and related artifacts.

 - Provide operational agility for continuous improvement/continuous development (CI/CD) pipelines, whether on-premise or in the cloud.